-It stated, in part, "It is the intent of the general assembly that the youthful offender system established pursuant to this section shall benefit the state by providing as a sentencing option for certain youthful offenders a controlled and regimented environment that affirms dignity of self and others, promotes the value of work and self discipline, and develops useful skills and abilities through enriched programming."
+Youthful Offender System Legislation stated "It is the intent of the general assembly that the youthful offender system established pursuant to this section shall benefit the state by providing as a sentencing option for certain youthful offenders a controlled and regimented environment that affirms dignity of self and others, promotes the value of work and self discipline, and develops useful skills and abilities through enriched programming."

 The Youthful Offender System was amended by Senate Bill 94-201 on June 3, 1994.
 In part, this revision gave the Divisions of Adult Parole and Community Corrections statutory responsibility to operate the Community Supervision and Reintegration phase, Phase III.
-This phase offers intensive supervision and monitoring to enforce compliance to rules that are intended to control the youth offenders behavior and maintain strict discipline.
-Public safety is maintained through supervision standards set by Colorado State Statute and CDOC Administrative Regulations.
-These standards provide a comprehensive on-going risk assessment of the resident which emphasizes frequent face-to-face contacts, restrictive curfews, substance abuse monitoring, treatment programs, and day reporting requirements.
+This phase offers intensive supervision and monitoring to enforce compliance to rules that are intended to control the youthful offender's behavior and maintain strict discipline.
+In June of 2002 Adult Parole, Community Corrections and Youthful Offender System assumed responsibility for the facility and community components of the program.

 Intake, Diagnostic, and Orientation: The IDO component (30 to 45 days) transfers an offender to the custody of Youthful Offender System, orients the youth offender to the program, and implements a comprehensive diagnostic process.

 Youthful Offender System Facility: Phase I provides intensive residential programming in a secure facility.
 Depending upon the sentence, a youth offender remains in Phase I for eight months to six years.

 Community Supervision is a highly structured, intensely monitored program designed to protect the public and facilitate the habilitation of the Youthful Offender System resident.